ArtemBilas/rsschool-cv/cv.md

 # Experience
 - **RemoteEmplouyees [3 months]**

-    **[FrontEnd Developer: React/Redux, SCSS modules, Firebase, Stripe]** - made small web application for restaurants in Cyprus for people from Europe and Africa, where you can check and order a celebration day and menu.
+    **[FrontEnd Developer: React/Redux, SCSS modules, Firebase, Stripe]** - [sally.app](https://sally.app/) small web application for restaurants in Cyprus for people from Europe and Africa, where you can check and order a celebration day and menu.

 - **Skynix [1.2 year]**

-    **[Magento 2 FrontEnd Developer]** - StyleS, logic, layouts, themes, admin panel - everything what you can do with Magento.
+    **[Magento 2 FrontEnd Developer]** - Styles, logic, layouts, themes, admin panel - everything what you can do with Magento.

 # Languages